 Where your personal data is being processed for direct marketing purposes, you have the right to object at any time to the processing of your personal data for such marketing purposes.
 If you object to the processing of your personal data for direct marketing purposes, your personal data shall not be used for such purposes anymore.

-Please direct your objections to the address stipulated in no. 1.
+Please direct any objections to the address stipulated in section 1.

 We reserve the right to adjust this data protection declaration at any time.
 Any changes will be announced by publishing the changed data protection declaration on our Website.
 Unless otherwise stipulated, such changes shall take immediate effect.
 Please read this data protection declaration regularly to ensure that you have read the latest version.